 What Does The School Nurse Do?

-In accordance with PA Department of Education protocols and schedules, school nurses conduct height, weight, blood pressure, vision, hearing, and scoliosis screening of our children, and notify parents and guardians of any abnormalities found.
+In accordance with Pennsylvania Department of Education protocols and schedules, school nurses conduct height, weight, blood pressure, vision, hearing, and scoliosis screenings of our children, and notify parents and guardians of any abnormalities found.

-In addition, the school nurses promote and maintain optimal student health by:
+In addition, school nurses promote and maintain optimal student health by:

-- Providing first aid and arranging for assessment and assistance to a child who becomes ill or injured at school or is demonstrating a significant change in behavior, whether due to a physical or social/emotional cause;
+- Providing first aid and arranging for assessment and assistance to a child who becomes ill or injured at school, or who is demonstrating a significant change in behavior, whether due to a physical or social/emotional cause.

 - Providing health counseling to students as needed on an ongoing basis.

-- From the American Academy of Family Physicians, this website includes information on common ailments, health tools such as BMI (body mass index) calculator and "Search by Symptom", "over-the-counter" medications, healthy living, and more.
+- From the American Academy of Family Physicians, this website includes information on common ailments, health tools such as body mass index (BMI) calculator, and "Search by Symptom," "over-the-counter" medications, healthy living, and more.
 In the Parents & Kids section, special "kid-friendly" information is available.
-For example, information for parents on causes and treatment of vomiting includes, for kids, "What's puke?" www.familydoctor.org
+For example, information for parents on causes and treatment of vomiting includes, for kids, "What's puke?".

-- This online service has existed for 10 years and provides a wide variety of medical information, including a Children's Health section found under "Healthy Living." www.mayoclinic.com
+- The Mayo Clinic’s website provides a wide variety of medical information, including a Children's Health section found under "Healthy Living."

-- This is a service of the National Library of Medicine, and includes health topics, drug information, dictionaries, directories, and libraries.www.nlm.nih.gov/medlineplus
+- MedlinePlus is a service of the National Library of Medicine, and includes health topics, drug information, dictionaries, directories, and libraries.